demanuel/NewsUP/README.md

 [generic]
 tmp = /tmp #folder to where the compression and/or par files should go.
 All the files are removed after upload.
-Switch -tmp
+Switch -tmp randomize = 0 #0 or 1.
+To disable or enable the name toggle.
+If this is done, the person who download the files will required the parity files
 ```